cloudflare/cloudflare-docs/content/email-security/reporting/siem-integration/logscale-integration-guide.md

 ---
 # Crowdstrike Falcon LogScale

-When Cloud Email Security detects a {{<glossary-tooltip term_id="phishing">}}phishing{{</glossary-tooltip>}} email, the metadata of the detection can be sent directly to Falcon LogScale.
+When Email Security detects a {{<glossary-tooltip term_id="phishing">}}phishing{{</glossary-tooltip>}} email, the metadata of the detection can be sent directly to Falcon LogScale.
 For this tutorial, you will need a working Falcon LogScale account.
 You will also need to create a new Ingest Token in your LogScale account.
 Ingest Tokens identify repositories and are used to configure data ingestion to your repository.
 Refer to [Falcon LogScale documentation](https://library.humio.com/falcon-logscale-cloud/ingesting-data-tokens.html) for more information.

 After creating your Ingest Token:

-1. Log in to the [Cloud Email Security dashboard](https://horizon.area1security.com/).
+1. Log in to the [Email Security dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).
 3. Go to **Email Configuration** > **Domains & Routing** > **Alert Webhooks**.
 4. Select **New Webhook**.